 Darkness is critical for the germination of lacy phacelia seeds as they are photodormant.

 Also known as negatively photoblastic, photodormant seeds need darkness to germinate.

-Sow the seeds directly to their permanent location anytime from spring to fall.
+Nick or scratch the seed cost, soak them overnight and then sow the seeds directly on top of the soil in their permanent location anytime from spring to fall.

 Phacelia Tanacetifolia Pest or Diseases